hoon610/hoon610/README.md

 - Machine learning!
 I have been learning and applying **TensorFlow** in my academic research
 - Backend development using **Node.js, MongoDB**.
 - Mobile application development using **React** (Still learning!).
-- Solving Data structure and algorithm questions in **Python and JavaScript**.
 ## Hello World!! 🤔
 - 💬 Ask me about anything and everything.
 - 📫 Read my blogs: [Hoon's Substack](https://hoonkang.substack.com/).